 A store filled with cakes and baked goods

-The shop was filled with cakes and baked goods full of fruit and they looked delicious.
+The store was filled with cakes and baked goods filled with fruit, and they all looked delicious.

-In the display case, Ciel's original "chilled fresh monaka" caught my eye.
-The vanilla and red bean flavors contain Kamokawa hand-stretched somen "bachi"!
-I immediately took some home!
+In the display case, Ciel's original "Cool Fresh Monaka" caught my eye.
+The vanilla and red bean flavors contain Kamokawa Hand-stretched Somen "bachi" noodles!
+I immediately took some out!
 (There is no eat-in option inside the store.)

 When I broke the ice cream monaka with my hands, I heard a "crack" sound.
-When I ate it, the chewy "bachi" had a strong presence!
-Azuki ice cream and "bachi" may not seem like a good combination, but they are actually a good combination with an addictive taste.
-The idea of putting "bachi" in ice cream monaka is innovative and delicious, so I recommend it as a dessert after nagashi somen!
+When I took a bite, the chewy "bachi" had a strong presence!
+Red bean ice cream and "bachi" may not seem like a good combination, but they actually go well together, and the taste is addictive.
+The idea of putting "bachi" in ice cream monaka is both original and delicious, so I recommend it as a dessert after nagashi somen!

 [Patisserie Ciel]